swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 Forward slashes are a regex term of art, and are used as the delimiters for regex literals in Perl, JavaScript and Ruby (though Perl and Ruby also provide alternatives).
 Their ubiquity and familiarity makes them a compelling choice for Swift.

 Due to the existing use of `/` in comment syntax and operators, there are some syntactic ambiguities to consider.
 While there are quite a few cases to consider, we do not feel that the impact of any individual case is sufficient to disqualify the syntax.

+Some of these ambiguities require a couple of source breaking language changes, and as such the `/.../` syntax will require upgrading to a new language mode in order to use.

 ## Detailed design